Insurance for startups and SMEs: Key considerations when choosing group health insurance

 - Maternity coverage: This is another add-on for female employees expecting to conceive a child, covering everything from prenatal, delivery, and sometimes postnatal emergency care.

-4. User-friendliness: traditional or tech-savvy insurers
+4. Go for user-friendliness: traditional or tech-savvy insurers

 Given that there’s a huge amount of employee data the insurer will have to deal with when providing group health insurance, it’s important to ensure that data privacy laws are adhered to.
 If your firm has employees from the EU/EEA, special attention will also have to be paid to the General Data Protection Regulation (GDPR).
 To ensure this takes place, it’s best to go with an insurer or a broker that’s globally reputable and compliant with laws.
+Pacific Prime Hong Kong’s insurance experts can provide further details and ensure you are matched with insurers that are compliant and regulated.

-Get in touch with Pacific Prime
+Get in touch with Pacific Prime Hong Kong

 Pacific Prime Hong Kong is one such global insurance broker and employee benefits specialist that is fully compliant with data privacy laws.
 With over two decades of experience working with corporate clients, we are well-placed to help your SME choose a group health insurance plan that suits your needs.
-Feel free to compare health insurance plans online today.
-Or, if you’d rather speak to an advisor, then our multilingual team is more than happy to help!

 Outside of work, Suphanida enjoys traveling to new places and immersing herself in different cultures.